score-json/json/TSF/trustable/statements/JLS-27.md

         digits: 3
 ---

-The test coverage for this version of nlohmann/json is monitored by coveralls and stays constant.
+The test coverage for this version of nlohmann/json is monitored using Coveralls and is not decreasing over time, unless reasonably justified.